modio/modio-ue4-legacy/README.md

 Welcome to [mod.io](https://mod.io) Unreal Engine 4 Plugin.
 It allows game developers to easily control the browsing and installation of mod files in their games.
 It provides a C/blueprint interface built on the Unreal Engine to connect to the [mod.io API](https://docs.mod.io).
 We have a [test environment](https://test.mod.io) available which offers developers a private sandbox to try the Unreal Engine 4 Plugin out.

-## Getting started
-If you are a game developer, first step is to add mod support to your Unreal Engine 4 game.
-Once mod support is up and running, [create your games profile](https://mod.io/games/add) on mod.io, to get an API key and access to all [functionality mod.io offers](https://apps.mod.io/guides/getting-started).
-Next, download the latest [UE4 release](https://github.com/modio/UE4Plugin/releases) and unpack it into your project, then head over to the [GitHub Wiki](https://github.com/modio/UE4Plugin/wiki) and follow the guides to get it running within your game.

 ## Usage

 ### Browse mods